noleu/opendc/Experiments.README.md

 ### Executing the experiments

 To run the experiments, the 'TestExperiments' folder needs to be the working directory.
 Then to validate the correctness of a specific scheduling algorithm, the corresponding experiments files need to be given as input parameter to OpenDC.
 They can be found in the 'experiments' subfolder.
 The topologies are located in the 'topologies' subfolder.
 The validate subfolder of the traces folder, contains the workload and the price traces.
 The results are then stored in the 'output' folder.

 ### Plotting the results

 To plot the experiments Python version 3.12 is guaranteed to work.
-The file to plot the graphs in the report can be found in
+The files to plot the validation graphs in the report can be found in the 'Plotting' folder.
+Requirements can be found in requirements.txt.
+All validation plots were created using the validation.ipynb file.

 ## Report Experiments